-Pregnancy compression socks give the circulatory system an assist.
+Pregnancy compression socks provide the circulatory system the support and assist they need.
 They place pressure on your toes and feet to open up the veins so blood flows more easily against the force of gravity.

-Compression socks also place a little less pressure on the ankles, and even less on the calves, to keep blood flowing back to the heart and lungs to pick up more oxygen.
+Compression socks during pregnancy also place a little less pressure on the ankles, and even less on the calves, to keep blood flowing back to the heart and lungs to pick up more oxygen.

 This keeps blood from accumulating in veins, stretching them out to form spider and varicose veins.

 Of course, wearing compression socks isn't all women can do to avoid swelling in the feet, ankles and calves during pregnancy.
 It also helps to avoid food products with a high salt content and walking several times a day to keep their circulation going.

 When it is not possible to get up and walk, it's important to keep the legs elevated as sitting aggravates problems with blood flow up through the veins, especially when the knees are also swollen.